I Am Running XFCE On My Proxmox Host?!

 I was supposed to buy one power-sipping Celeron N100 mini PC to replace the aging and inefficient AMD FX-8350 in my homelab.
 That is what I did at first, and it worked out great.
 My Intel N100 with a single 14-TB USB hard disk averages around 15 watts, while the FX-8350 with four 4-TB hard disks was averaging just over 70 watts.
 Not only is it more efficient, but the mini PC is very nearly as fast and has nearly double the usable amount of storage as the old server.
 How awesome is that?

-Then I bought a second N100 mini PC, and I decided to experiment with it before putting it directly into my homelab.
+Then I bought a second N100 mini PC and decided to experiment with it before putting it directly into my homelab.
 I learned that the N100 has enough GPU to play some reasonably modern games, and it can emulate consoles up to and including the Nintendo Wii.

 Minisforum UM350 Proxmox Machine In Its Temporary Home

-My Proxmox host mini PC with XFCE in its temporary home where I can easily plug and unplug USB devices while I test
+My Proxmox host mini PC with XFCE in its temporary home where I can easily plug and unplug USB devices while I continue testing

 That’s what put this weird thought in my head.
 Why not load Steam and Retroarch on the host OS of one of my Proxmox nodes and leave it on the TV in the living room?
 That is as far as I got with the question because I don’t have wired Ethernet running to the TV, and I am not going to put one of my Proxmox nodes on WiFi.